Ishwari345/EntrepreneurAI/README.md

 ---

-## 💬 Sample Questions
+## 💬 Example Questions

 - What is entrepreneurship?
 - Who is an entrepreneur?
-- What are the characteristics of a successful entrepreneur?
-- What are the different types of entrepreneurs?
-- What are the steps involved in starting a business?
-- Explain business planning.
+- Explain the startup process.
-- What is innovation?
+- What is a business plan?
 - What are startup funding sources?
+- Explain innovation in entrepreneurship.
 - What is the difference between entrepreneur and intrapreneur?
-- How can entrepreneurs manage business risks?
+- How can entrepreneurs manage risks?
 - What are the common challenges faced by startups?
-- Explain the role of leadership in entrepreneurship.
+- Explain the importance of leadership in entrepreneurship.

 ---

 ## 🎯 Applications

 - Entrepreneurship Learning Assistant
-- Startup Guidance System
+- Startup Guidance Platform
 - Educational AI Chatbot
 - Business Knowledge Assistant
-- Offline AI Learning Platform
+- Offline AI Learning Tool
 - Student Academic Project

 ---

 ## 🔒 Advantages

-- Fully Offline
+- Fully Offline Operation
 - No API Keys Required
-- No Cloud AI Dependency
+- No Cloud Dependency
 - Fast Semantic Search
 - Secure and Private
-- Easy to Extend with More PDFs
+- Easily Extendable Knowledge Base
 - Lightweight and User-Friendly

 ---

 ## 🔮 Future Enhancements

-- Voice-based Interaction
+- Voice-based interaction
-- Multi-language Support
+- Multi-language support
-- Upload Custom PDF Documents
+- User-uploaded PDF knowledge bases
-- Conversation History
+- Conversation history
+- Source citation for responses
 - Improved UI/UX
-- Larger Local Language Models
-- Cloud Deployment
+- Support for larger local language models
-- Mobile-Friendly Interface
+- Docker deployment

 ---

 ## 👩‍💻 Author

 **Ishwari Bagewadi**

+Information Science Engineering Student

 ---